Paimon2/Tomyris/README.md

 Then, run ``python tomyriscore.py`` once to allow it to generate the configuration file.

-Next, fill in `config.txt` with your database information.
+Next, fill in `config.txt` with your database information (example below).

 ![Next, fill in `config.txt` with your database information.](imgs/example_config.png)